Non-Toxic Laundry Products You Don’t Have To Make Yourself

 For years, we never had a fragrance or scented our product–because you don’t need it, and it does nothing to enhance performance.

 So our first products didn’t make your clothes smell like anything-but if we kept going that way, we’d be out of business.

 As a society, we’re brainwashed to believe that if a product doesn’t smell “clean,” it can’t clean.

-I can’t tell you how many times customers cancelled their memberships for our monthly refills because the products had no scent.
+I can’t tell you how many times customers canceled their memberships for our monthly refills because the products had no scent.
 People believed the products couldn’t work, even before using them.

-So, the smell was a huge deciding factor in customers’ purchasing decision.
+So, the smell was a huge deciding factor in customers’ purchasing decisions.
 We went back to the drawing board and hired another chemist.